hapla/tab-to-notes-cs50/README.md

 "Tab to Notes" is a little tool for learning the guitar fretboard.
 A certain note can be played on multiple positions on a fretboard.
 Learning the fretboard requires the guitarist to learn those positions.
 An usual practice is selecting a note, and finding all positions on the fretboard where that note can be found.
 "Tab to notes" is the reverse of that.
 It displays a short guitar tab which represents a song as positions on the fretboard i.e. fret numbers on different strings, and asks you to tell which note corresponds to that position.

+The tool is implemented as a web application using HTML and JavaScript.
+It was written using vim editor and Firefox browser with Web Developer Tools.

 ## Files:

-index.html - Basic structure for the web page
+index.html - Basic structure for the web page.

-visuals.css - CSS styling for the web page
+visuals.css - CSS styling for the web page.

-tab-to-notes.js - JavaScript code for the web application
+tab-to-notes.js - JavaScript code for the web application.

+README.md - This file.

 ## Functions: